rsmaller/subnettergui/README.md

 ### Practicing Subnetting

 You can also practice calculating subnets on your own.
-Go to `File > Study` to get started.
+Go to `Tools > Study Subnetting` to get started.

 The study tab asks for various pieces of information about any single subnet.
 It provides a CIDR mask and an IP address.